UCSFGeriatrics/Repository/README.md

 ### [view manuscript](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6694766/) | [view repository](https://github.com/sachinjshah/AF-geriatric-syndrome-2014)

-#### Repository of data cleaning and analytic files used to perform the analysis for the manuscirpt titled "Geriatric Syndromes and Atrial Fibrillation: Prevalence and Association with Anticoagulant use in a National Cohort of Older Americans"

 ## "A Novel Method for Identifying a Parsimonious and Accurate Predictive Model for Multiple Clinical Outcomes"
 L. Grisell Diaz-Ramirez MS,a,b Sei J. Lee MD,a,b Alexander K. Smith MD,a,b Siqi Gan MS,a,b W. John Boscardin PhDa,b